ethanswcho/ethanswcho.github.io/_posts/2013-12-28-introducing-hyde.md

 title: About Me
 ---
 Welcome to my homepage! <br />
-I am Ethan Cho, currently A. software engineer @ Ping Identity in Vancouver, Canada. <br />
+I am Ethan Cho, currently Software Engineer 1 @ Ping Identity in Vancouver, Canada. <br />
 I have a Bachelor of Science in Computer Science from University of British Columbia. <br />

 ### Skills